nitishsekar/ase19/hw/6/README.md

 ```
 dt.createDecisionTree(tbl,"Num");   // For Regression Tree
 ```
 While creating the decision tree, we're using MIN_ROWS = 9.
 We've done this because our splitting code is creating more splits than expected.
 So, setting a higher MIN_ROWS reduces the depth of the tree.
-Alos, for regression trees, we've set an additional stopping criteria to reduce the depth of the tree.
-If the SD reduction is less than 10%, we stop the split.
+Also, for regression trees, we've set an additional stopping criteria to reduce the depth of the tree.
+If the SD reduction is less than 10%, we do not split.

 Run class TestDT to test the code.